Colin Van Ostern: Ending the 2014–2015 Fairpoint strike

 In October 2014, 1,700 workers at Fairpoint Communications in New Hampshire, Maine, and Vermont went on strike after the company froze pensions, implemented pay reductions for new employees, and limited health care benefits.
 By late November, negotiations between the two sides had reached an impasse.
 On December 23, Van Ostern asked state officials to delay a proposed $13 million contract for state phone and data service with Fairpoint, citing the poor consumer service levels in the wake of the strike.
 Members of the striking labor union, IBEW, used the contract delay to call on the company to return to negotiations.
 Negotiations between the company and striking workers resumed on January 4, 2015 and the contract was passed unanimously on the Executive Council later that month.
 The strike was resolved in early February, and was the nation's largest and longest in 2014.

 2018 campaign for Secretary of State

 In 2018, Van Ostern was a candidate for New Hampshire Secretary of State.
-The New Hampshire General Court selects the Secretary of State, and Van Ostern's campaign against longtime incumbent Bill Gardner, a fellow Democrat who has supported some Republican election and voting proposals, was based in part on the Democratic Party gaining control of both the New Hampshire Senate and New Hampshire House of Representatives in the 2018 elections.
+The New Hampshire General Court selects the secretary of state, and Van Ostern's campaign against longtime incumbent Bill Gardner, a fellow Democrat who has supported some Republican election and voting proposals, was based in part on the Democratic Party gaining control of both the New Hampshire Senate and New Hampshire House of Representatives in the 2018 elections.
 Gardner won the December 5 legislative election, 209 votes to 205.

+2024 campaign for United States House of Representatives

+On March 28, 2024, Van Ostern announced that he would run for New Hampshire's 2nd congressional district in the election that year to succeed retiring Representative Annie Kuster.
+He was eventually defeated in the Democratic Primary by Maggie Goodlander with 63.8% of the vote to Van Ostern's 36.2%.

 Personal life

-Van Ostern lives in Concord, New Hampshire, with his wife, two sons, and their dog.
+Van Ostern and his wife, Kristyn, have two children.